 After seeing Spoke in action at an industry event, Jordan knew that Spoke’s self-service functionality, seamless Slack integration, and attentive customer support would make a massive impact in improving the employee request experience.
 Like all non-profits, charity: water also enjoyed a special discount on Spoke’s normal pricing.

 “When I showed Spoke to my team, some of the comments were, ‘I didn’t know something like this could exist’ and ‘How does this AI work, this is amazing!’”

+Not only has Spoke increased employee self-service and reduced the frequency of interruptions plaguing the People & Culture team, it’s had some unexpected benefits, as well.
 Using Spoke has given Jordan insights into the patterns of questions and requests her team receives, helping her identify new ways to improve the employee experience.

+Spoke has been so successful at charity:water that Jordan’s team has made introducing Spoke part of the new employee onboarding process.
+The excitement has spread to other teams in the organization, who are seeing similar successes in their workdays.
 “Our finance team is excited about Spoke because they’re often pinged with questions like, ‘What is this process, again?’ or ‘How do I get reimbursed?’
-That’s all in there now.”
+That’s all in Spoke now,” Jordan says.

 Spoke’s helpful Customer Success team has made company-wide adoption easy.
 Whether it’s helping seed a new team’s knowledge base with questions, training new users, or being available to answer questions, the Spoke team is committed to supporting all aspects of the client experience.